-Once you have enrolled on your course your library account will automatically be set up for you.
+Once you enrol on your course your library account is automatically set up for you.
 You'll know when it's ready because you'll be able to login to it from WorldCat.
 Your username and password are the same as the ones you use to login to your BGU email account.
+Once logged in you can check what you have on loan, renew loans, and check the status of requests, as well as monitor any fines or charges you may accrue.
 There are detailed instructions below:

 At the start of the academic year the library team would normally be welcoming you into the Library building and showing you around, but, regrettably, as a result of Covid-19, access to the Library building is currently limited and you may only enter if you have pre-booked.
 You'll find more information about these services on our Covid-19 pages.